aqding/fritter/README.md

 **Throws**

-- `403` if the user is not logged in
-- `403` if the user is not the user that created the multifeed
+- `403` if the user is not logged in or the owner of the multifeed
-- `409` if the multifeedId is not valid
+- `404` if the multifeed ID is not valid or does not exists

 #### `PUT /api/multifeed/:multifeedId?` - Modify a multifeed